 Any dog can be allergic or intolerant to anything, but it’s quite rare for a dog to be intolerant of a pickle.
 However, due to the sodium content, dogs that are older or suffering with heart disease should avoid pickles.
 Dogs with renal failure should also avoid pickles, as these dogs are more likely to suffer with salt poisoning if they ingest too much pickle.

-What Types of Pickles Are OK For Dogs?
+What Types Of Pickles Are Okay For Dogs?

 Your dog is safest eating the regular pickle, dill pickle or Kosher dill pickle.
 They should not be fed pickled onions, pickled garlic, pickled peppers or some spices, so staying away from flavorings and spices is safest.
 Most people recommend sweet pickles, as these have a lower salt content so are likely to be less risky.